CrimsonAS/tuio2qt/README.md

 variable.

 By default, you must direct TUIO packets to the IP of the machine the application is running on, protocol UDP, port 3333.
-If you want to customise the port, you may provide a port number like this:
+If you want to customize the port, you may provide a port number like this:

 `qmlscene foo.qml -plugin TuioTouch:udp=3333`